8 tips for finding a NYC rental when there's lots of competition for apartments

 "If you are in a family or a roommate situation, you should either designate one person to be the decision maker, or take shifts to cover as many opportunities as possible," Franklin says.
 She points out, it may not be what you want to do, but it beats moving your belongings to storage and couch surfing.

-It is still possible to get a deal on a rental in NYC but the market is very localized.
+It’s important to understand the NYC market is very localized.
 "Some units still linger because they are further from transportation or perhaps have dated fixtures," Franklin says.
-She points out, you might be able to still find a bargain in those situations, but unless the apartment has been vacant for at least three weeks, the landlord has the upper hand in today’s market.
+She points out, you might be able to find a bargain in those situations, but unless the apartment has been vacant for at least three weeks, the landlord has the upper hand in a competitive market.

 In most situations, Franklin says, "holding back or nickel and diming won't get you in the top position out of multiple applications.”
-In fact, in very competitive scenarios you may have to offer higher than the asking price and even offer to pay the brokerage commission.
-If the apartment is advertised as no-fee it means the landlord is paying the broker fee and offering to pay it is a way to make your application more attractive.
+In fact, in very competitive scenarios you may have to offer higher than the asking price and offer to pay the broker fee.
+If the apartment is advertised as no-fee, it means the landlord is paying the broker fee, and offering to pay it is a way to make your application more attractive.

-"It’s not a time to haggle," says Karen Kostiw, an agent at Warburg Realty.
+"It’s not a time to haggle," says Karen Kostiw, an agent at Coldwell Banker Warburg.

 You Might Also Like